20591 - COMPUTER PROGRAMMING AND DATABASE SYSTEMS

 The goal of the course is to provide the students with a wide range of skills and knowledge in computation and data management/analysis, which are extensively used throughout the whole education program.
 While not strictly mandatory, some previous exposure to computer programming (and in particular to the Python language) is highly recommended for this course.

-- Advanced programming techniques.
+- Python programming: basic and advanced programming techniques.

 - Object-oriented programming.

-- Relational databases (SQLite).
+- Relational and non-relational databases

 - Parallel and distributed computation (MapReduce).